 Many bipolar support groups are offered online as an alternative to in-person support groups.
 While in-person bipolar support groups do have advantages, they aren’t available or feasible for some people.
 Read on to learn about online bipolar support groups, including chatrooms.

 What Is an Online Bipolar Chat, or Support, Group?

-Online bipolar disorder support groups are very much like in-person support groups but they don’t have the limitations of time and space.
-These types of support groups are generally free, in real-time and can be offered by large organizations such as the Depression and Bipolar Support Alliance (DBSA) or by smaller groups.
+Online bipolar disorder support groups are very much like in-person bipolar support groups but they don’t have the limitations of time and space.
+The online support groups are generally free, in real-time and can be offered by large organizations such as the Depression and Bipolar Support Alliance (DBSA) or by smaller groups.

 Like in-person support groups, bipolar online help groups offer:

 - A place to share experiences surrounding bipolar

 - A place to discuss bipolar coping skills

 - A place to make connections with others and offer hope

 “These virtual meetings are just like the DBSA support groups offered by our affiliated chapters and provide the same hope, help, and support needed for a lifetime of wellness and recovery.”

 Online bipolar support groups also often exist specifically for loved ones or welcome loved ones into their groups.